jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 at entities spanning numerous industry sectors including technology and academia.
 This activity included web shell deployment, interactive reconnaissance, attempted credential harvesting and the retrieval of remotely hosted tooling.
-By virtue of OverWatchs focus on hands\-on, post\-exploitation behaviors rather than hunting specific CVEs, impacted organizations were provided with actionable and timely context that allowed for early disruption of the adversary activity.
+By virtue of OverWatch’s focus on hands\-on, post\-exploitation behaviors rather than hunting specific CVEs, impacted organizations were provided with actionable and timely context that allowed for early disruption of the adversary activity.
 This is a clear